-The Tribunal's mandate is also aligned with certain of the priority outcomes contained in the NDP.
-The alignment between the Tribunal's legislated mandate and the NDP outcomes are illustrated in the diagram below.
+The Tribunal's mandate is therefore aligned with the GNU strategic priorities and certain of the priority outcomes contained in the NDP.
+The alignment between the Tribunal's legislated mandate, the NDP outcomes and GNU priorities are illustrated in the tables below.
 For example, in merger control all decisions taken by a Tribunal panel when adjudicating on matters brought before it must consider, in addition to competition issues (relating to consumer welfare and efficiency), various public interest factors which include the effect of a merger on a particular industrial sector or region, employment, the spread of ownership and the promotion of HDIs, the ability of national industries to compete in international markets and the ability of a SMMEs and HDIs to effectively enter, participate in or expand in a market.

 The Tribunal's objectives are set out In the Competition Act.
-As an adjudicative body it can determine the outcomes of these objectives by aligning its adjudication to meet the objectives of the NDP and the dtic.
+As an adjudicative body it can determine the outcomes of these objectives by aligning its adjudication to meet the objectives of the NDP, the dtic and the strategic priorities of the GNU.